asingam2017/fa18-516-11/paper/paper.md

 source sofware with fexibility to allow integrations with external systems.
-Cloud Foundry provides all the PaaS capabilities like the popular public and private PaaS Providers - built-in scalable infrastructure, middleware, and various tools for development, de- ployment and support.
+Cloud Foundry provides all the PaaS capabilities like the popular public and private PaaS Providers - built-in scalable infrastructure, middleware, and various tools for development, deployment and support.
 To enable infrastructure-agnostic architecture, Cloud Foundry focused on three main categories: *Clouds, Frameworks and Services* [@Badola2015].